anneglienke/stitch-etl-test/README.md

 ## The test

 To test Stitch ETL tool, I wrote a Python script to pull market sentiment data from [SentiCrypt API](https://senticrypt.com/) and push it to [Stitch Import API](https://www.stitchdata.com/docs/developers/import-api/).
-Then connected Stitch via UI to an AWS S3 bucket.
+Stitch then loads the data into an AWS S3 bucket through a connection created via UI.
  <br /><br />

 ## The solution's architecture